hpc-unibe-ch/hpc-unibe-ch.github.io/docs/general/faq.md

 This page provides a collection of frequently asked questions.

+## File system
 ### Is my HOME already migrated?
 You can check using the command `pwd`.
 The location in the new file system is: `/storage/homefs/$USER`, where `$USER` is your user name.

-## How does the HOMEs migration work?
+### How does the HOMEs migration work?
 What can I do during the migration?
 When the migration of your institute starts (T=0), you receive an email.
 You can still use your home directory then.
 Ideally, you already cleaned your home directory before that, if not, last chance to cleanup. **Anaconda installations need special treatment** see [this blog entry](https://www.anaconda.com/blog/moving-conda-environments) for a starting point.